If you can answer "YES" to any of the following questions, you could be involved in a FRAUD or about to be SCAMMED

 Counterfeit Cashier's Checks

-Over the last year, their has been a steady rise in the occurance of counterfeit cashier's checks.
+Over the last year, their has been a steady rise in the occurrence of counterfeit cashier's checks.
 Just because it is a cashier's check, don't assume that it is safe.
 Cashier's checks are now counterfeited almost as often as currency and personal checks.
 Counterfeit cashier's checks are often used in scams to gain the victim's trust.

 Counterfeiting Your Accounts